veracode-demo-labs/verademo-dotnetcore/README-DockerHub.md

 ## Run

-If you don't already have Docker this is a prerequisite.
+Download and run the image with:

 	docker run -p 8080:8080 veracode/vulnerable-verademo-dotnet

-Navigate to: `http://127.0.0.1:8080`, register as a new user, login, add some feeds and blabs.
+Navigate to: `http://127.0.0.1:8080`, register as a new user, login, add some feeds and balbs.

+## Other Notes

+The source for this image is hosted [here](https://github.com/veracode-demo-labs/verademo-dotnet), and within that repo are additional files that will cover both how to exploit this application and how to build this application for various CI systems.

-## Exploitation Demos
+### Exploitation Demos

 See the [DEMO_NOTES](DEMO_NOTES.md) file for information on using this application with the various Veracode scan types.